Sales prospecting workflow for Tallyfy

 task

-Once engaged, qualify the prospect properly using BANT (Budget, Authority, Need, Timeline) or MEDDIC methodology.
-Ask discovery questions to understand their situation, challenges, and decision-making process.
-Identify all stakeholders involved in the purchasing decision.
-Document qualification criteria and score the opportunity.
-If qualified, schedule a demo or discovery meeting.
-If not qualified, add to nurture sequence for future follow-up.
+Once you've got engagement, it's time to qualify the prospect properly.
+Use BANT (Budget, Authority, Need, Timeline) or MEDDIC methodology - whichever fits your sales motion.
+Ask discovery questions to understand their situation, challenges, and how they make decisions.
+Find out who all the stakeholders are in the purchasing decision.
+Document your qualification criteria and score the opportunity.
+If they're qualified, schedule a demo or discovery meeting.
+If they're not a fit right now, add them to a nurture sequence so you can follow up down the road.

 8